qbee-io/file-upload-action/README.md

 * `source`: path to source file
 * `destination`: path to the directory in the qbee file manager where the file should be uploaded
 * `action`: type of action.
 Supported actions are `upload` (single files) and `sync` for directories
+* `exclude`: Comma-separated list of patterns to exclude while action is 'sync'
+* `include`: Comma-separated list of patterns to include while action is 'sync'